Skip to main content

 M.S. in Survey Methodology, University of Maryland

-Jennifer is the assistant division chief for survey methodology in the Demographic Statistical Methods division at the U.S. Census Bureau, where she has worked for more than 20 years.
-In her current position, Jennifer manages several research teams that provide research services aimed at improving the cost and quality of data collection for the Census Bureau as well as other federal agencies.
+Jennifer oversees survey methodological research for demographic surveys at the U.S. Census Bureau, where she has worked for almost 30 years.
+In her current position, Jennifer manages several research teams that provide qualitative and quantitative research services aimed at improving the cost and quality of data collection for the Census Bureau as well as other federal agencies.
 Prior to this position, Jennifer served in several leadership positions, providing direction for the American Community Survey (ACS) and decennial census research.
 She guided the agenda, design, implementation, and analysis of these research programs with the goal of maximizing the efficiency of data collection operations.
-In these roles, she led the ACS to its single-largest change since its inception—the introduction of web as a first mode in a sequential mixed-mode design, which resulted in significant cost savings.
+She led the ACS to its single-largest change since its inception—the introduction of web as a first mode in a sequential mixed-mode design, which resulted in significant cost savings.